Roundtable on Science and Technology for Sustainability

 , holding four related events.
 In 2015, the Roundtable held two workshop events in June

 focusing on issues related to sustainability indicators and metrics.
 The Roundtable is currently developing a suite of strategically focused activities addressing key challenges for the field of sustainability as well as expanding collaborative opportunities related to sustainability for 2017 and beyond.

-Launched in 2008, NELS is an event series for early career professionals from federal and local agencies, the National Research Council, NGOs, private sector and foundations, in the Washington DC area.
+Launched in 2008, NELS is an event series for early career professionals from federal and local agencies, the National Academy of Sciences, Engineering, and Medicine, NGOs, private sector and foundations, in the Washington DC area.
 The Network includes leaders with diverse backgrounds and expertise, from natural resource management to energy policy to public health.
 Through NELS, these emerging leaders foster relationships that enable them to more effectively bring about a sustainable future.

 Building the Foundations of Sustainability across the National Academies

 A monthly e-newsletter Sustainability across the National Academies provides updates highlighting activities related to sustainable development throughout the National Academies of Sciences, Engineering, and Medicine.

 Sponsored studies that enlist the nation’s foremost scientists, engineers, health professionals, and other experts to address the scientific and technical aspects of sustainable development.
 Most recent events include:

 To learn more about sustainability activities, both in the STS program and throughout the other boards and committees of the National Academies of Sciences, Engineering, and Medicine, please view the list of publications, upcoming meetings and ongoing activities.